oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/src/codegen.md

 const scriptResult = await MyScript.execute(params);
 ```

-Overall, this code generation module simplifies the process of interacting with the Alephium blockchain by providing a TypeScript interface for contracts and scripts.
+Overall, this code generation module simplifies the process of interacting with the Oxygenium blockchain by providing a TypeScript interface for contracts and scripts.
 ## Questions:
  1. **What is the purpose of the `toTsType` function?**

-   The `toTsType` function is used to convert a given `ralphType` (a custom type used in the Alephium project) to its corresponding TypeScript type.
+   The `toTsType` function is used to convert a given `ralphType` (a custom type used in the Oxygenium project) to its corresponding TypeScript type.
 It handles basic types like 'U256', 'I256', 'Bool', 'Address', and 'ByteVec', as well as array types.

 2. **How does the `genContract` function work?**